bagustris/detect-segment-cough/README.md

 For questions or suggestions, please contact coughvid@epfl.ch

-To donate a COVID-19 cough sound to our database, please visit [the COUGHVID website](coughvid.epfl.ch)
+To donate a COVID-19 cough sound to our database, please visit coughvid.epfl.ch